-Travelling to the US and visiting Disney World is an adventure many parents have with their children.
+Travelling to the United States and visiting Disney World is an adventure many parents have with their children.
 For our family, Disney World was just a side trip to what would be the biggest adventure of our lives.

 Major life-changing surgery for our 5-year-old daughter Mia was the catalyst for our journey to America.
 While pregnant with Mia, we learnt she would be born with a rare limb difference called proximal femoral focal deficiency (PFFD).
 Her severe version of PFFD means she has an almost non-existent femur and no functioning hip socket.
 The chances of having a child born with Mia’s type of PFFD is 1 in 500,000 to 1,000,000, leaving me feeling extreme loneliness despite the support of family and friends.